-Sophie Laurenson, MDR consultant on Kolabtree, shares 5 tips for writing a clinical evaluation report and defining a CER strategy.
+Sophie Laurenson, healthcare & technology innovator on Kolabtree, shares 5 tips for writing a clinical evaluation report and defining a CER strategy.

 The EU MDR has significantly impacted the way medical devices are regulated in Europe.
 As part of regulatory compliance, medical device manufacturers need to create and maintain a Clinical Evaluation Report (CER), a document essential for CE Marking.
 Here are expert tips on what to take into account to defining a robust CER strategy.